Roamly logo

 Fifth wheels

 Inside, fifth wheels are similar to larger towable trailers, with many of the same features as a Class A motorhome.
 The difference is in how you haul them: instead of attaching at the bumper, fifth wheels attach to a specialized receiver hitch that locks the trailer in place.
 The receiver hitch is typically bolted into the bed of a pickup truck.
-The fifth wheel hitch provides great stability and allows you to utilize more of your truck’s power to tow heavier trailers.
+The fifth-wheel hitch provides great stability and allows you to utilize more of your truck’s power to tow heavier trailers.

 It is possible to tow a fifth wheel behind an SUV, but you will have to buy a specialized trailer that will attach to your car’s tow ball.
 This hitch trailer has its own heavy-duty axle to support the front end of the fifth wheel.
 If you’re looking into buying a trailer, we wouldn’t recommend buying a fifth wheel unless you already have a pickup truck that can tow it.